Improved GPR-Based CSI Acquisition via Spatial-Correlation Kernel: Proposed GPR Framework With SC Kernel

-\textit{\textbf{Complex channel reconstruction:}} The complex GP posterior in~\eqref{eq:GPR_post_mean} directly provides $\widehat{H}_{r,t}$ for each $(r,t)\in\mathcal{X}_\ast$ together with its posterior uncertainty.
+\textit{\textbf{Complex channel reconstruction:}} The complex GP posterior in~\eqref{eq:GPR_post_mean} directly provides $\widehat{H}_{r,t}$ for each $(r,t)\in\IndTest$ together with its posterior uncertainty.

-\textit{\textbf{Computational complexity:}} SC-GPR offers efficiency relative to learning-based GPR~\cite{Jieao2025IEEE_TIT, shah2025LOWoverhead, ShahNovel} and to the LS and MMSE baselines with full-array training.
-Specifically, since $P=N_{\textrm{r}}n_{\textrm{t}}$ is the number of observed channel entries, computing the SC-GPR posterior in~\eqref{eq:GPR_post_mean} requires forming the $P\times P$ Gram matrix and solving a single linear system via Cholesky factorization, resulting in a computational complexity of $\mathcal{O}(P^{3})$.
+\textit{\textbf{Computational complexity:}} SC-GPR improves efficiency compared with learning-based GPR~\cite{Jieao2025IEEE_TIT, shah2025LOWoverhead, ShahNovel} and the LS and LMMSE baselines with full-array training.
+Specifically, since $P=N_{\textrm{r}}n_{\textrm{t}}$ is the number of observed channel entries, computing the SC-GPR posterior in~\eqref{eq:GPR_post_mean} requires forming the corresponding $P\times P$ Gram matrix and solving a single linear system via Cholesky factorization, resulting in a computational complexity of $\mathcal{O}(P^{3})$.
 This cost arises from the inversion (or factorization) of $\mathbf{K}+\sigma_{\textrm{n}}^2\mathbf{I}_P$ and dominates all the other operations.
 In learning-based GPR~\cite{Jieao2025IEEE_TIT, shah2025LOWoverhead, ShahNovel}, the hyperparameters are learned via marginal-likelihood maximization.
 Each of the $Q$ outer iterations assembles the $P\times P$ kernel matrix, factors $\mathbf{K}+\sigma_{\textrm{n}}^2\mathbf{I}_P$, and evaluates the kernel gradients, leading to an overall complexity of $\mathcal{O}(Q P^{3})$, as summarized in Table~\ref{tab:complexity}.
-In contrast, in SC-GPR the kernel $k_{\textrm{SC}}(\cdot)$ is fully determined by the channel covariance $\mathbf{R}_{\textrm{H}}$, the Gram matrices are obtained by direct indexing, and no outer optimization loop is required.
-Compared to the full-array training MMSE estimator, which involves solving a linear system of dimension $N_{\textrm{r}}N_{\textrm{t}}$ and thus scales as $\mathcal{O}\big((N_{\textrm{r}}N_{\textrm{t}})^{3}\big)$, SC-GPR achieves a strictly lower computational complexity for $n_{\textrm{t}} < N_{\textrm{t}}$.
-Hence, SC-GPR provides: i) an MMSE-equivalent posterior mean implied by $\mathbf{R}_{\textrm{H}}$; ii) calibrated per-entry uncertainty from the GP posterior; and iii) scalable computation that explicitly exploits the channel structure.
+In contrast, the kernel $k_{\textrm{SC}}(\cdot)$ in SC-GPR is fully determined by the channel covariance $\mathbf{R}_{\textrm{H}}$, the Gram matrices are obtained by direct indexing, and no outer optimization loop is required.
+Compared with the LMMSE estimator with full-array training, which involves solving a linear system of dimension $N_{\textrm{r}}N_{\textrm{t}}$ and thus scales as $\mathcal{O}\big((N_{\textrm{r}}N_{\textrm{t}})^{3}\big)$, SC-GPR achieves a strictly lower computational complexity for $n_{\textrm{t}} < N_{\textrm{t}}$.
+Hence, SC-GPR provides: i) an LMMSE-equivalent posterior mean implied by $\mathbf{R}_{\textrm{H}}$; ii) calibrated per-entry uncertainty from the GP posterior; and iii) scalable computation that explicitly exploits the channel structure.